3 Simple Methods to Wash Clothes Without Running Water

 Directions

-• Safety first: wear protective gear while cutting
+• Wear protective gear while cutting.

 Step 2Drill or cut hole in the plunger